wp-plugins/squirrly-seo/readme.txt

 And the best ones that we have (and the others don't):

  - *Keyword research and Analysis*: find the keywords that are easier to rank for
- - *SEO Live Assistant*: Your WordPress gives you SEO adivce as you type or Edit your article
+ - *SEO Live Assistant*: Your WordPress gives you SEO advice as you type or Edit your article
  - *Inspiration box*: get images you can use for free, tweets you can quote and get up to date with latest news about your subject
  - *SEO Rank*: Measure and Monitor the impact of SEO and Social Signals for each of your articles